marcos-mus/marcos-mus/README.md

 ### 🌟 About Me

-I am a passionate and experienced software developer with a strong background in web and mobile application development.
+I am a passionate and experienced **Software Developer** with a strong background in web and mobile application development.
 Skilled in **Angular**, **Flutter**, and **NestJS**, I strive to create robust and scalable applications.
 As a **Tech Lead** and **IT Manager**, I've honed my leadership skills by mentoring teams, guiding architectural decisions, and ensuring that best practices are followed.

 My career journey has given me the opportunity to work on various projects, from developing credit management software to supporting digital startups with their technical and strategic needs.
 I'm always eager to learn and take on new challenges, ensuring that I stay at the forefront of technology.